Monday, July 4, 2016

 What does the Bible itself say about The Church?

 Jesus never indicated approval of all Christians.
-Jesus’ illustration about the wheat and weeds is about true Christians versus false Christians, not Christians versus pagans.
-The same is true of his parable of the sheep and the goats, wherein the goats call Jesus “Lord.”
+Jesus’ illustration about the wheat and weeds describes true Christians versus false Christians, not Christians versus pagans.
+The same is true of his parable of the sheep and the goats, wherein the goats also call Jesus “Lord.”

 Read 1 Corinthians chapter 5.
 Paul writes to Corinth: ‘It is actually reported that there is immorality among you, and such immorality as is not even among the heathen--that a man has taken his father's wife!’
 Pretty scandalous.
 But what did they do about it?
 ‘You are not to associate with anyone who, although a Brother in name, is immoral, or covetous, or an idolater, or abusive, or a drunkard, or grasping - no, not even to sit at table with such people… Expel that wicked man from among you.’
 (1 Corinthians 5:11-13) Paul brooked no excuses for the man’s conduct.
 Nor did he suggest moving the man to some other congregation.